hello-efficiency-inc/raven-reader/README.md

 ==============

 Simple rss reader where you can subscribe to rss feed and read it later offline.
 For previous version please refer [legacy branch](https://github.com/mrgodhani/rss-reader/tree/legacy).
+Project is based upon [Electron Boilerplate for Vuejs](https://github.com/bradstewart/electron-boilerplate-vue) by bradstewart.

 ## Usage